Sausage Apple Sage Stuffing

 So tell me, is it stuffing or dressing?
 Is it cornbread or white bread, or do you get all fancy schmancy and use french baguette.
 Do you have a special recipe for stuffing?
 Leave me a link.

-- 2 loaves of bread (cubed, comes to about 20 cups)
+- 2 Loaves of bread cut in to cubes.

 - ¼ cup fresh sage or 1 teaspoon dried

 - Place cut bread cubes on baking pan and allow to dry for a day.
 If you don't have that time, place in oven for a few minutes.
 Remove and allow to cool.
 That will remove some of the moisture.

 - In frying pan crumble sausage and fry until cooked.
 Drain, reserve two tablespoons fat.

 - Add fat and butter to large frying pan.